 Attribution notice: Most Scripture quotations taken from the NASB.

 Author's note: I realize this post is a very severe word.
 I am simply saying what Scripture says.
 In fact, the The Apostasy Parables also carry the same message.
-Don't miss my other related articles: If -- A Picture Paints a Thousand Words, Avoid Becoming a Corrupted Christian, Eternal Security, and Holding Fast the Faithful Word.
+Don't miss my other related articles: If -- A Picture Paints a Thousand Words, Avoid Becoming a Corrupted Christian, No Turning Back, Eternal Security, and Holding Fast the Faithful Word.
 I also recommend The Origin of Sin, Satan, and Secular Music and The Rise and Fall of Lucifer the Musician.
 Let me encourage you to read my blogs about Election and Predestination and the Keeping Power of God.
 You can access the Main Directory for Seeking the Lord, or my complete blog directory at "Writing for the Master."

 I also encourage you to read the articles I have written on the need for obedience: